-Additionally, the cost structure undergoes notably changes with varying sorting demands.
+Additionally, the cost structure undergoes notable changes with varying sorting demand.
 In scenarios with high sorting demand, the proportion and growth rate of robot rental cost become more significant.
 This reveals a distinctive feature of RSS systems: Robots, as carriers of parcels, become less efficient in larger sites because they have to cover increased distances.
-Merely enhancing management methods is insufficient to tackle the challenge of diminishing traffic efficiency.
-Today's commonly used conveyor sorters, equipped with high-power motors, necessitate substantial initial investments but experience only slight increments in total costs as sorting demands grow \citep{zou2021robotic}.
-Furthermore, the optimal system configurations of a conveyor sorter are not easily affected by fluctuations in the unit price of cost components \citep{russell2003cost}, which makes it suitable for long-term operation in large-scale sorting scenarios.
-Therefore, we conclude the following insight regarding the application of RSS: \begin{insight} Due to the traffic issues of robots, RSS is suitable for application in small-scale scenarios, such as distribution centers at the end of the supply chain. \end{insight}
+Merely enhancing management methods is insufficient to address the challenge of diminishing traffic efficiency.
+Today's commonly used conveyor sorters, equipped with high-power motors, require substantial initial investments but experience only slight increases in total cost as the sorting demand grows \citep{zou2021robotic}.
+Furthermore, the optimal system configurations of a conveyor sorter are not easily affected by fluctuations in the unit prices of cost components \citep{russell2003cost}, which makes it suitable for long-term operation in large-scale sorting scenarios.
+Therefore, we conclude the following insight regarding the application of RSS: \begin{insight} Due to the traffic limitations of robots, RSS is suitable for application in small-scale scenarios, such as distribution centers at the end of the supply chain. \end{insight}